14 Authentic Lebanese Breakfast Dishes + Spice Guide! (2025)

 Labneh is different from standard yogurt.
 Labneh is the product of straining yogurt to the point of total submission!
 All the whey is removed in the straining process to form a much thicker version of yogurt, kind of like cream cheese.
 And it’s delicious!

 Sounds like your jam?
 Poach 2 eggs and eat them with a generous serving of Labneh and minced garlic.
+That’s my favorite way to do it!

 If you’re feeling extra fancy, get some chili oil on there!